misiektoja/steam_monitor/docs/configuration.md

 NTFY_IMAGES = True
 ```

 If artwork is enabled while Pillow is missing, startup says so, names the exact install command and keeps sending text-only alerts.
 If image preparation or upload fails, delivery falls back to text.
+Debug mode records why image preparation failed.

 Long ntfy text messages are visibly truncated below ntfy's 4 KB boundary so they remain notifications instead of temporary attachments.
 Intentional image attachments through `NTFY_IMAGES` are unchanged.